 "punk kids! stay off my grave!" a ghost was heard to moan one night.

-according to chris, he had an old columbia 20" coaster brake bike that his dad totally customized for him. "he completely rebuilt it and painted the frame flat black and the tank gloss orange like his water buffalo," chris said. "i remember it had this really cool banana seat that was covered in a sort of brown flocking. when i got older he would help me make custom parts for my bmx bike."
+according to chris, he had an old columbia 20″ coaster brake bike that his dad totally customized for him. “he completely rebuilt it and painted the frame flat black and the tank gloss orange like his water buffalo,” chris said. “i remember it had this really cool banana seat that was covered in a sort of brown flocking. when i got older he would help me make custom parts for my bmx bike.”

 bM: your dad had a water-cooled inline-three 750cc motorcycle? that was a rare thing to have in the 70's. more rare today because nobody copied the design. would you ever build a custom with a water-cooled engine?

-CF: i think it all depends on the architecture and beauty of the motor. if i see a beautiful motor i will use it. i actually almost picked up a water cooled ducati motor recently for my next project but ended up with a 900ss carburetor motor because my particular design warrants the simplicity of an air cooled motor without injection and all the crap.
+CF: i think it all depends on the architecture and beauty of the motor. if i see a beautiful motor i will use it. i actually almost picked up a water cooled ducati motor recently for my next project but ended up with a 900ss carburetor motor because my particular design warrants the simplicity of an air cooled motor without injection and all the ****.

 CF: my dad quit racing dirt bikes when he got in a bad accident during a race and my mother was on the side lines pregnant with me. he decided he wanted to see his kid more than race. he always enjoyed racing of all sorts and he would take my brother and me to the track to watch midget car racing, up to the frozen lake in new hampshire to watch ice racing, or the the motocross track.

-bM: midget cars? ever seen porn midgets?
+bM: midget cars? ever seen **** midgets?

 CF: no.